TheSkyentist/GELATO/README.md

 1. "run_HQUAILS_single.py"

    This script is designed to run HQUAILS over a single object.
-This takes 3 positional arguements, the path to the parameters file, the path to the spectrum, and the redshift of the object.
+This takes 3 positional arguments, the path to the parameters file, the path to the spectrum, and the redshift of the object.

 ```
 python ~/Documents/HQUAILS/run_HQUAILS_multi.py ~/Example/PARAMS.json ~/Data/spectrum.fits 1.122